Chahi-Rabie-Ala-Eddine/Chahi-Rabie-Ala-Eddine/README.md

 ### Hi there, I'm Ala Eddine 👋

-## I'm a Cyber security Freelancer, Developer, and Teacher !
+## I'm a Cyber security Engineer, Developer, and Teacher !

 - 🔭 I'm working on Send It...
 - 🌱 I’m currently learning everything 🤣